Syaoran2014/Syaoran2014/README.md

 - Hi, I’m @Syaoran2014
 - I'm interested in Artificial Intelligence, Cloud Engineering and other Coding Projects I find an interest in.
-- I’m currently learning Cyber Security, Cloud Computing and Management (both Azure and AWS), C# (and other Languages that may come up)
+- I’m currently learning Cyber Security, Cloud Computing and Management (both Azure and AWS), C# and Python (and other Languages that may come up)
 - How to reach me
   - Discord: Syaoran#0001